 IVF is often the first fertility treatment that comes to mind when patients think about reproductive medicine.
-Our Austin fertility center specializes in in vitro fertilization, and we consistently report some of the country’s highest pregnancy rates.
+Our Austin IVF center specializes in in vitro fertilization, and we consistently report some of the country’s highest pregnancy rates.
 Our experienced fertility doctors and renowned IVF lab help make this success possible.

 Learn more about IVF at Texas Fertility Center

-The team at our Austin fertility center takes the time to explain each step of the in vitro fertilization process.
+The team at our Austin IVF center takes the time to explain each step of the in vitro fertilization process.
 We want to make sure that each patient fully understands the distinct phases of the treatment process before they commit to IVF.

 Here is a quick overview of each step of the IVF process:

 - Ovarian stimulation involves taking injectable fertility drugs (gonadotropins) to stimulate egg production and maturation.
 Patients regularly come to our Austin fertility center for blood tests and ultrasound monitoring during this stage.